aws-solutions-library-samples/guidance-for-digital-assets-on-aws/analytics/README.md

-## Bitcoin and Ethereum Blockchains Data
+# Bitcoin and Ethereum Blockchain Data

 This open-source solution pulls data from the public Bitcoin and Ethereum blockchains and normalizes data into tabular data structures for blocks, transactions, and additional tables for data inside a block.
 The data is provided as parquet files partioned by date to provide an easy query interface through services like Amazon Athena, Amazon Redshift, and Amazon SageMaker.